hunychang/hunychang/README.md

 ## 👀 About Me

-- 🔍 Interested in **AI applications in economics**. .
+- 🔍 Interested in **Advanced research methodologies in economics**. .
-- 🧾 Currently working on **standardizing Korea’s regional property tax base dataset** and supporting empirical analysis.
+- 🧾 Currently working on **standardizing Korea’s property tax base dataset** and supporting empirical analysis.
 - 💬 I have self-trained in **sentiment analysis, transformer-based classification** using HuggingFace and Scikit-learn.
 - 🧠 Eager to contribute to research projects that connect real-world data with computational tools to extract economic meaning.